 While there are other free alternatives available on the market, like SpinCam for example, they lack the sharing options VR Photo provides.
 This includes sharing via FTP, email, or HTML (which allows the recipient to view the file on his/her desktop).
 We liked the widget format, which works directly with iBooks Author, and is very useful for illustrating interactive ebooks.

 The $2.99 price tag seems a bit high when compared to the average price of $1 to $2 of other apps available in the App Store, but it's reasonable considering the additional sharing options VR Photo has on offer.

 With VR Photo you take pictures of an object from several sides and create a rotating view of the object out of these images.
-Rotate the object with your finger on the screen.
-Share VR Photo-files via Facebook, e-mail and iCloud with your friends and clients.
-Use your files on multiple devices with iCloud.
-Export VR Photo-files as Movie, HTML (via E-Mail, iTunes or FTP) and upload to your FTP-Site.
-Export VR Photo-files as widget for iBooks Author or Mac OS X Dashboard.
-VR Photos with 4-32 frames.
-Import JPEGs from Camera Roll or Documents Folder.
-Free VR Photo LT App for viewing VR Photo-Files available.
+Rotate the object with your finger on the screen around its own axis Share VR Photo files via iCloud or e-mail Export as animated GIF Export as movie to Facebook, Camera Roll or via e-mail Export as HTML and upload via FTP to your webserver Export as Widget for iBooks Author and Mac OS X Dashboard iTunes Filesharing for VR Photo files, html and widgets For small (e.g. a cup) up to large objects (e.g. a car) Create VR Photos with 4 to 32 frames Self-timer JPEG import via Camera Roll and iTunes Filesharing Your files are stored on your iPhone, no registration for an online service necessary Free App VR Photo LT for viewing VR Photo files available